 On this 3-hour round-trip ride, you’ll learn about the history of Pennsylvania’s oil industry while you watch for bald eagles, ducks, deer, and possibly a black bear.

 Pet Policy: Dogs can ride the train for a $5.00 fee.
-An ‘On-Train Pet Policy’ waiver must be signed, and someone must stay with the dog at your seat; you cannot walk about the train with your dog.
+An ‘On-Train Pet Policy’ waiver must be signed, and someone must stay with the dog at your seat; you cannot walk around the train with your dog.
 Pets cannot accompany you for any of the Special Events or during the month of October due to space limitations.

 Reading Blue Mountain & Northern Railroad – Pennsylvania